mahfuzmohammad/Fixed-Point-GAN/README.md

 ## Acknowledgements

+This is a patent-pending technology.
 This research has been supported partially by ASU and Mayo Clinic through a Seed Grant and an Innovation Grant, and partially by NIH under Award Number R01HL128785.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.
 This repository has been built upon [yunjey/stargan](https://github.com/yunjey/stargan).